rph2odbp/KCM/docs/blueprint.md

 6. Medical flows: HIPAA-like safeguards, audit trails, emergency access, and redaction policies.
 7. Photo permissions: Explicit consent model for albums/tags; parent access controls.
 8. Analytics/Reporting: Scope and initial dashboards; export formats.
-9. Identity workflows: Future use of blocking functions (GCIP) for advanced registration checks.
+9. Identity workflows: Future use of blocking functions (GCIP/Identity Platform) for advanced checks; optional migration of Auth trigger to Gen2 blocking `beforeUserCreated`.
-10. Gen1 vs Gen2 functions: Consolidate to Gen2 or maintain split; update emulators/start scripts accordingly.
+10. Gen1 vs Gen2 functions: Decision for now is to maintain a minimal Gen1 function (Auth onCreate) and keep all other functions on Gen2.
+Revisit if/when moving to Identity Platform or when a suitable non-blocking Gen2 trigger is available.
 11. Multi-environment config: Secrets management, production/staging projects, and deployment gates.
 12. UI polish: Stepper components, error states, skeletons; accessibility and mobile layouts.